ncatlab/nlab-content/pages/10747.md

 The notion of _symmetric spectrum_ serves as a model for the general notion of [[spectrum]] and is given by a sequence of [[topological spaces]]/[[simplicial sets]] which are compatibly equipped with an [[action]] of the [[symmetric group]].

-The category of symmetric spectra has the crucial property that it admits a [[symmetric monoidal smash product of spectra]].
+The category of symmetric spectra has the crucial property that it admits a [[symmetric monoidal smash product of spectra]] with respect to which [[E-infinity rings]] may be modeled as plain [[commutative monoids]].

 ## Related concepts